 It has been a long road, but under the excellent care of Dr. Daniel, I can confidently look at myself in the mirror.
 With each procedure he has worked magic in my life.
 The process does take a long time because each step requires the time to heal and settle for the best results.
 Yes, it is possible to speed things up, but the best work is done with time and care.

 One more thing please spread the word about the importance of self-exam and knowing your body.
 I found the cancer at a very early stage because I found it myself.
 There is no history of breast cancer in my family.
 Doctors screen for breast cancer in the family, but you do not have to have breast cancer in the family to get breast cancer.
 I was statistically on the young side, but that didn’t prevent me from having breast cancer.
 I don’t even want to think about how my story could have ended, had I not insisted something just didn’t feel right.
 I am grateful for this experience in my life in that it opened my eyes to just how wonderful people can be.
 It taught me that being positive is the most important thing.
 Not to worry about how it happened, but to find it and do something about it.

-My name is T. Norris and I am a Breast Cancer Survivor.
+I am a Breast Cancer Survivor.
 I will fight the fight armed with a smile, and surrounded by those I love.

 Board-certified plastic surgeon Dr. Lee Daniel is trusted by people who want a meticulous, deeply caring doctor.